figdavi/capylayer/README.md

 # capylayer
 A simple python package to create **key layers** activated by modifier hotkeys.

 Layers are activated by defined hotkeys.
-You can build mappings for layouts like QWERTY, Dvorak, symbol layers, etc.
+You can build remappings for symbol layers, layouts like Dvorak, or any other customized layer.

 ## Platform support
 ### Windows